suewonjp/DNDX.JS/api-docs.md

 e.g.:

-        // To reject every object with a class ".blocked", assign a callback like so: function onCheckPair($srcObj, $tgtObj, srcSelector, tgtSelector) {
+        // To reject every target with a class ".blocked", assign a callback like so: function onCheckPair($srcObj, $tgtObj, srcSelector, tgtSelector) {
             return ! $tgtObj.hasClass("blocked");
         }